 Don’t tell me I can’t drink the hard stuff!

-You can relax – the production of hard liqour does not generally involve the use of animal substances (Vodka is now filtered using birchwood charcoal instead of with bone char).
+For the most part you can relax about your worries – the production of hard liquor does not generally involve the use of animal substances (Vodka is now filtered using birchwood charcoal instead of with bone char).
 Campari is not vegan though as it contains cochineal.
-The below list of companies whose products have been confirmed as vegan is rather small, but one can assume that hard liqour is vegan.
+The below list of companies whose products have been confirmed as vegan is rather small, but one can assume that hard liquor is vegan.
 Of course, you’ve always got to be careful of what else they may be putting into that mixed drink!

 Cider has got to be vegan though, doesn’t it?

-Unfortunately, many ciders aren’t vegan as a number of large-scale comercial cider companies use animal products in the fining/clarification process.
-Specifically, some companies use the following non-vegan ingredients: gelatin (from an animal derived source), isinglass, chitin (crab shells), collagen.
+Unfortunately, many ciders aren’t vegan as a number of large-scale commercial cider companies use animal products in the fining/clarification process.
+Specifically, some companies use the following non-vegan ingredients: gelatin (from an animal-derived source), isinglass, chitin (crab shells), collagen.